makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 tags: [habr, Geek Magazine, Geek Times, Z-Wave.me, introduction, Z-Wave 500 Series, IoT]
 toc: true
 toc_sticky: true
-last_modified_at: "2019-03-17"
+last_modified_at: "2019-03-18"
 ---

 **TL;DR**
-An overview of what it means to build a Z-Wave slave device based on the 500 Series chips without a separate host MCU, i.e. writing code that runs directly *on the Z-Wave chip*.
+An overview of what it means to build a Z-Wave *slave device* based on the *500 Series* chips without a separate host MCU, i.e. writing code that runs directly *on the Z-Wave chip*.

-Have a look at the [glossary](#glossary) at the end of this article, in case you wonder what a certain acronym stands for.
+Have a look at the [glossary](#glossary) at the end of this blog post, in case you are wondering what a certain acronym stands for.

-All images are
+All images are provided by courtesy of Sigma Designs and Z-Wave.me.

 **Please note:** This is a translation of a Russian article titled "[Как делаются Z-Wave устройства](https://habr.com/en/company/zwave/blog/367509/)".
-The original article was published via *habr* by [Сергей Полторак](https://www.facebook.com/serguei.poltorak) on **January&nbsp;8, 2016** who founded the [Russian division](http://rus.z-wave.me/) of [Z-Wave.me](http://z-wave.me/) in 2009.
-I originally read its English translation "[As device Z-Wave become](http://geek-mag.com/posts/268602/)" published at around the same time via *Geek Magazine*.
+The original article was published via *habr* by <abbr title="Serguei Poltorak a.k.a.
+PoltoS">[Сергей Полторак](https://www.facebook.com/serguei.poltorak)</abbr> on **January&nbsp;8, 2016**. Сергей founded the [Russian division](http://rus.z-wave.me/) of [Z-Wave.me](http://z-wave.me/) in 2009.
+I originally read its English translation "[As device Z-Wave become](http://geek-mag.com/posts/268602/)" published via *Geek Magazine*.
 However, at the beginning of 2019, *Geek Magazine's* domain went offline, leaving only the [Wayback Machine](https://web.archive.org/web/20170919095954/http://geek-mag.com/posts/268602/) to still read and discover the translation.
 I decided to publish another English translation to improve the odds for all non-Russian readers to benefit from the article's breadth and unique focus on practical knowledge.
 Since I don't speak Russian, I am using the original English translation and [DeepL Translate](https://deepl.com/translate/) to write this text.
-I hope you like it.
 {: .notice--info}

 **By the way:** Dec&nbsp;18, 2017, [Silicon Labs aquired Sigma Designs](https://www.electronicdesign.com/embedded-revolution/silicon-labs-acquired-sigma-designs-282-million-heres-why), *Electronic Design*.
 {: .notice--info}

-**Warning:** The Z-Wave specification and hardware changed a lot since the original post was written.
-See [zwavepublic.com](https://zwavepublic.com/) and the [Silicon Labs website](https://www.silabs.com/products/wireless/mesh-networking/z-wave) for the latest information.
+**Warning:** The Z-Wave specification, hardware, and processes changed a lot since the original post was written in January 2016.
+See the [Silicon Labs website](https://www.silabs.com/products/wireless/mesh-networking/z-wave) for the latest information.
 {: .notice--warning}

-**<center>— beginning of the translation —</center>**
+**<center>— beginning of translation —</center>**

 # Introduction
 In this article we will explain how Z-Wave devices are created.